Lucy-Isaac/Lulu23015005/README.md

-this is my 10th attempt into programming
+this is my 10th attempt into programminggg